-Our son Kyle was an intense perfectionist – hard on himself and others.
+My son Luke was an intense perfectionist – hard on himself and others.
 His big emotions would erupt in strong, hurtful, or colorful words.
-After such an explosion Kyle would be engulfed by a tsunami of remorse and shame.
+After such an explosion Luke would be engulfed by a tsunami of remorse and shame.
 “I’m a bad kid!
 Nobody will ever like me.
 I’m going to hell because that’s where bad people go!”
-If we tried to console him by contradicting this terrible self-hatred he would yell “Shut up!!” and run to his room.
+If I tried to console him by contradicting this terrible self-hatred he would yell “Shut up!!” and run to his room.

-Our confrontation and discipline was totally ineffective.
+My confrontation and discipline efforts were totally ineffective.
 I had read many parenting books, including numerous ones on strong-willed children.
 The ideas either didn’t resonate with the kind of parent I wanted to be, or didn’t help when I tried them.
 I felt desperate.

-When I read Discipline that Connects with Your Child’s Heart, the concept that struck a chord was identifying my son’s “gift-gone-awry” in the midst of his misbehavior – God’s workmanship in him coming out twisted by sin (Eph 2:10).
-My husband was skeptical of this new idea, and so was I a bit at first, but I prayed and dove in.
-I thought about Kyle’s intense, colorful tirades and realized they were a reflection of his love of words, curiosity about the meaning of words, and a large vocabulary.
-I determined to get down on his level as Jesus did for us, and call that good gift out when he struggled.
+When I read Discipline That Connects With Your Child’s Heart, the concept that struck a chord was identifying my son’s “gift-gone-awry”.
+In the midst of his misbehavior, God’s image in him was coming out twisted by sin.
+I was skeptical of this new idea at first but I prayed and dove in.
+As I thought about Luke’s intense, colorful tirades I realized they were a reflection of his love of words, curiosity about the meaning of words, and a large vocabulary.
+Determined to get down on his level as Jesus did for us, I began to call that good gift out when he struggled.

 We all began to grow in an identity as a family of learners: “You’re so great at learning and we’re all learning here together.”
-We helped Kyle learn that when he is mad he can angrily and loudly say:
+I helped Luke learn that when he is mad he can angrily and loudly say:

 - “I’m so mad!
 I’m gonna go take a break.”